bball07/User-Guides/React User Guide.md

 This command installs all the necessary packages to run a React application.

 Once it finishes, you’ll see a “Happy hacking!” message.
-Then, move into your new app directory
+Then, move into your new app directory.

 ```jsx
 cd my-react-app